 ENG484-A

 This advanced writing workshop builds on the foundational elements of poetry writing learned in previous coursework.
 Students read published poems and poetry collections as well as readings discussing craft, technique, and theory.
 Students write a substantial number of poems, highlighting significant themes emerging from the writer's voice.
-Prerequisite: ENG 385.
-(3 units; Fall, odd years)
+Prerequisite: ENG385 (3 Units)

 InstructorStart DateDaysTimeLocation